 Surrogacy is is a practice allowed only in a few countries around the globe.
 Therefore, single men or women and couples who need this method to become parent have to turn to other countries whose legislation is favorable.

-The main doubt arises when comes the moment of determination of parentage and the registration of babies born abroad by surrogacy.
+The main doubt arises when it comes to the moment of determination of parentage and the registration of babies born abroad by surrogacy.

-In this article, we will try to see some of the options of intended parents.
+In this article, we will look into some of the options for intended parents.

-One of the greatest fears of parents who have had a child by abroad surrogacy is the refusal to return to their country with their child.
+One of the greatest fears of parents who have had a child by abroad surrogacy is the refusal on the part of the respective authorities to register their child in the civil register when returning to their country of origin.

 Usually, there are two possible solutions offered in relation to the registration of minors born by surrogacy in a foreign country: